 Securities Offered.
 The Fund engages in a continuous offering of classes of shares of beneficial interest of the Fund.
-Class M shares are offered by this prospectus.
-The Fund offers Class A, Class C, Class I and Class L shares by different prospectuses.
+Class C shares are offered by this prospectus.
+The Fund offers Class A, Class I, Class L and Class M shares by different prospectuses.
 The Fund is authorized as a Delaware statutory trust to issue an unlimited number of shares.
 The Fund is offering to sell, through its principal underwriter, ALPS Distributors, Inc., (the "Distributor") on a continual basis under the terms of this prospectus, shares of beneficial interest at net asset value ("NAV") per share of the relevant share class, plus any applicable sales load.
-As of January 3, 2023 the Fund's net asset value per share was \$32.97 for Class M shares.
-The Class M shares are not subject to sales charges.
-The minimum initial investment by a shareholder for Class M shares is \$25,000.
-The subsequent minimum investment in Class M shares is \$10,000.
+As of January 3, 2024, the Fund's NAV per share was \$27.38 for Class C shares.
+The Class C shares are not subject to sales charges.
+The minimum initial investment by a shareholder for Class C shares is \$2,500 for regular accounts and \$1,000 for retirement plan accounts.
+Subsequent investments may be made with at least \$100 for regular accounts and for retirement plan accounts.
 The Distributor is not required to sell any specific number or dollar amount of the Fund's shares, but will use reasonable efforts to sell the shares.
 No termination date of the Fund's continuous offering has been established.
 Monies received will be invested promptly and no arrangements have been made to place such monies in an escrow, trust or similar account.